linux-chenxing/linux-chenxing.org/ip/index.md

 ### XIU

-XIU, may eXtended interface unit?, seems to be a second way to access the registers that uses the same offsets as the RIU but presents 32bit wide registers for selected blocks like the EMAC and USB.
+XIU, maybe eXtended interface unit?, seems to be a second way to access the registers that uses the same offsets as the RIU but presents 32bit wide registers for selected blocks like the EMAC and USB.
 For example on i3 the EMAC is present as split registers at ```0x1f2a2000``` and 32bit wide registers with the same offsets at ```0x1f343c00```.
 For i1 only the split interface exists.